theTushar-dot/CSD/README.md

 ## Some more important findings:

-1.  negative_prompt: We can also pass negative prompt to the stable diffusion, model will use the negative prompt embeddings to discrage certain feature as mentioned in the negative prompts.
-We can provide some very general nagative prompt such as "low res, worst quality, low quality".
-So, we don't have to give specific nagative prompts for each input and it does not affects the inferenec time as well.
+1. Negative prompting: We can also use negative prompts with Stable Diffusion.
+The model utilizes the embeddings from these negative prompts to discourage certain features described by them.
+For example, general negative prompts like “low resolution,” “worst quality,” or “low quality” can be used.
+This approach eliminates the need to specify detailed negative prompts for each input and does not impact inference time.
 Without Negative Prompt:

  ![Alt text](./generated_images/2_depth_n_normal_10.png)